whitlockjc/discuss.thiswith.me/source/posts/2014-10-20-using-node-js-code-in-the-browser.html.markdown

 best one I've found is [exposify][exposify].
 With exposify you can configure how Browserify will resolve modules that are provided for you externally.
 For example, if you were to load Lo-Dash using a `script` tag, you could tell exposify that the `lodash` module could be provided by `_` global variable.
-To see this in action, have a look at [swagger-tools/gulpfile.js#L57][swagger-tools-gulpfile-L57].  _(Long story short, exposify lets you associate a module name with a global variable by name.)_
+To see this in action, have a look at [swagger-tools/gulpfile.js#L57][swagger-tools-gulpfile-L57].  _(Long story short, exposify lets you avoid including modules in your browser bundle and lets you resolve the runtime dependency by associating a module name with a global variable by name.)_

 Thanks to Browserify and exposify, I could create a Bower module for swagger-tools and not include all of the required dependencies with the generated browser bundle.
 I was able to set the proper Bower dependencies for modules that had